Writing on the Wall

 Buffer overflow vulnerability detected.

-• We note that the buffer buf is initialised with a length of 6.
+- We note that the buffer

 Exploit

-• The strcmp function will perform string comparison by iterating through both s2 and buf.
+strcmpfunction will perform string comparison by iterating through boths2andbuf. - Since the first byte of both

-• Thus, allowing us to obtain the flag for this challenge.
+s2andbufareNULLbyte, thestrcmpfunction will terminate upon iterating through the first byte, returning0(certifying that both the string inbufands2are equal). - Thus, allowing us to obtain the flag for this challenge.

-Remarks: Pretty simple challenge which exploits the strcmp function.
+Remarks: Pretty simple challenge which exploits the

 Script